 Beloved, I pray this makes you marvel at the perfection of God’s Word.
 No word is wasted.
 Nothing is accidental.
-And everyone of the 1,189 verses of Scripture aligns perfectly with every other one of the 1,189 verses.
+And every one of the 31,102 verses of Scripture aligns perfectly with every other one.
 The very existence of this book is miraculous.

 But dear friend, don’t stop with wonder at the words.
 Instead, wonder at The Word made flesh who dwells among us (John 1:14)!
 Worship the Great I am who is:

 - The Bread of Life that satisfies us;

 - The Light of the World that guides us;

 - The way, the truth, and the life that quickens us;

 - And the Resurrection that will raise us.